Evaluation of the International Recruitment Fund for adult social care

 In February 2023, the International Recruitment Fund for adult social care was launched by Department of Health and Social Care, with funding for 2022-23 and 2023-24.

 The aim of the fund is to increase the number of international recruits entering adult social care (ASC) and to improve ethical international recruitment and employment practice.

 The fund has been made available at a regional and sub-regional level, to local authority led partnerships across England, to help tailor their response and remove barriers to international recruitment in their area.
 It can be used to recruit care workers and other staff working in adult social care including nurses, occupational therapists and social workers.

-This study follows our earlier research (the Visa Study – report shortly available) which explored the impact of the immigration changes introduced in February 2022, when the role of ‘care worker’ was added to the shortage occupation list.
+This study follows our earlier research (the Visa Study – report published October 2023) which explored the impact of the immigration changes introduced in February 2022, when the role of ‘care worker’ was added to the shortage occupation list.
 This change meant that people from other countries could apply for the Health and Care Visa and work with a licensed ASC provider in the UK.

 The aim of the current study is to understand the impact of the International Recruitment Fund on ASC from different perspectives to give timely and independent feedback to government departments.